 When we narrate, we usually only think about what is happening to us.
 But it’s important to also describe how baby may be feeling, especially when it comes to sensory experiences!
 This is sometimes called parallel talk, and it happens when parents describe what baby is doing, or what is happening to baby.

 Instead of: “I am giving you a bath.”

 Try: “You are taking a bath.
 Do you feel the water?
 The water is wet and warm.”

 Even if baby isn’t speaking yet, this can help them hear and connect new words to different routines or experiences.

 Try: “Look at that BIG dog.”

 Go on adventures:

 “We are at this big grocery store.
 Look at the yellow bananas!”

-Use short sentences: Keep it short and sweet!
-Baby will understand better with little bits of information at a time.
+Keep it short and sweet!
+Baby’s communication will get better with little bits of information at a time.